Murder of George Seitz

 George "Clarence" Seitz (December 12, 1894 – December 10, 1976) was an American World War I military veteran, who was murdered in the neighborhood of Jamaica in New York City on December 10, 1976.
-Police recovered his remains 43 years later, and arrested his alleged murderer in 2021.
+Police recovered his remains 43 years later, and arrested his murderer in 2021.

 Disappearance

 The victim was a World War I veteran who went by "Clarence".
 He was reported missing after leaving his house to get a haircut; at the time, Seitz was 81 years old.

 Investigation

 There were no leads and the investigation was placed in the cold cases file, abandoned for decades.
 However, in early 2019, a woman in her 50s informed the police that as an 11-year-old girl, she had seen her mother's companion dismember and bury a body.
 The police used dogs to scour the property where she had lived at the time, and found human remains, but were unable to identify the victim.
 Only the pelvis and part of the torso were found.